 What Foods Are Toxic to Dogs?
 The Complete Guide

-Dogs will eat almost anything.
-That is part of their charm and part of the danger.
+Dogs will eat anything they can reach.
+That's part of their charm and the reason emergency vet visits exist.
 Many common household foods that are perfectly safe for humans can cause serious illness or even death in dogs.
 Some, like chocolate, are widely known.
 Others, like grapes and xylitol, catch dog owners off guard because they seem so harmless.

 Check if a Specific Food Is Safe